KMX (CarMax Inc.) stock is in for a key growth catalyst - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Jul 21 when Cafritz Diane L sold 15,555 shares for $94.75 per share.
 The transaction valued at 1,473,836 led to the insider holds 4,988 shares of the business.

 Shamim Mohammad sold 3,456 shares of KMX for $324,553 on Jul 18.
 The EVP and CITO now owns 8,769 shares after completing the transaction at $93.91 per share.
 On Jul 01, another insider, Cafritz Diane L, who serves as the EVP, General Counsel & CHRO of the company, sold 18,092 shares for $91.06 each.
 As a result, the insider received 1,647,430 and left with 4,988 shares of the company.